 Smoke Tree Ranch offers a gorgeous indoor/outdoor dining experience right in the heart of their ranch.
 Some have said that Smoke Tree Ranch gives an old fashion ambiance, it is a very cozy and lovely environment to say the least.

-The menu is often being updated, but you can always count on it being above expectation.
+The menu is often being updated, but you can always count on it being above expectations.
 There is usually a menu set for each night of the week, although their website isn’t always up-to-date on each week’s offerings, you could always call ahead.
 Regardless, Smoke Tree’s entrees will not disappoint.

 I especially love their dress code because it gives guests a reason to wear something other than usual vacation wear.
 For dinner, guests can expect to follow an elegant resort or casual wear dress code.
 This means shirts must have a collar for men and jackets are strongly recommended at Friday and Saturday dinners.
-Keep in mind there are no flip flops or jeans allowed.
+Keep in mind there are no flip-flops or jeans allowed.
 Have some fun picking out your Smoke Tree Ranch outfit!

 Day 2 of 3 Days in Palm Springs

-Breakfast at Pastry at Townie
+Breakfast at Townie Bagels

 Just half a mile from your first adventure of the day, we suggest beginning day 2 of 3 days in Palm Springs at Townie!
 Townie is a highly recommended spot to snag a great bagel or delicious pastry item.

-Home to Palm Springs only water-boiled bagels, this bagel shop prides itself on using old-school methods.
+Home to Palm Springs’s only water-boiled bagels, this bagel shop prides itself on using old-school methods.
 Townie offers over 20 different bagel flavors and a handful of unique spreads, making for a really difficult decision!

 Hike Tahquitz Canyon